missionpinball/mpf-mc/build_scripts/README.md

 Prereqs:
 * Python 3.4

-* MPF (installed with the version of the mpf-mc you're testing)
+Installing mpf-mc will try to install mpf from pip if it's not there, so make sure the version of MPF that MPF-MC requires is either installed already or available via PyPI.

-This script looks for a folder called "wheels" and then installs MPF from a .whl file there.
-(If there are multiple files, it will pick the one with the highest MPF version number.)
+This script looks for a folder called "wheels" and then installs MPF-MC from a .whl file there.
+(If there are multiple files, it will pick the one with the highest version number.)
 After that, the script runs the unit tests.

 If the unit tests pass, we can assume we have a good wheel which can be uploaded to PyPI.